Should You Cover The Outdoor Unit In Hot Weather?

 Why you shouldn’t cover the outdoor unit in hot weather

-1. It Blocks airflow and causes overheating
+1. It blocks airflow and causes overheating

 The outdoor unit’s main job is to release the heat collected from inside your home.
 When it’s covered or enclosed, the trapped air can’t circulate properly – causing the system to overheat.
 This forces your air conditioner to work harder, wasting energy and potentially damaging the compressor.